compose-run/client/README.md

 })
 ```

 Not even you, the developer, will be able to read or write this state.
-You can add yourself as a reader & writer by adding your `userId` to the path:
+You can add yourself as a reader & writer to your user's state by adding your own `userId` to the path:

 ```js
 useRealtimeState({